Thursday Workshops and Special Sessions

 Presenters: David Pate, Jr., PhD, University of Wisconsin-Madison; Hee Yun Lee, PhD, University of Alabama

-Presenters: Camille Quinn, PhD, University of Michigan; Donte T. Boyd, PhD, The Ohio State University
+Presenters: Camille R. Quinn, PhD, University of Michigan; Donte T. Boyd, PhD, The Ohio State University

 Download PDF